Craniosacral Therapy Rates

 Though the hands-on work occurs below the knees, reflexology affects the entire body.
 One theory is that the 7,800 nerve endings in the feet offer pathways to interact with every system and tissue in the body.

-Clients report increased comfort, relief from physical complaints, greater relaxation, and deeper, more restful sleep.
+Clients experience increased comfort, relief from physical complaints, deeper relaxation, and more restful sleep.

 Arrange a class